Quantum thermochemical engines: Irreversible cycles

-In the absence of BEC phases during the cycle, the computations in Appendices \ref{en.corr} and \ref{app.cycles} prove that the maximum power scales as $\pi_*=\mathcal{O}\big(\frac{s\,V^2}{L_z}\big)$ and the efficiency as $\eta_*=\eta_{\textnormal{rev}}+\mathcal{O}(s\,V^0)$.
+In the absence of BEC phases during the cycle, the computations in appendices \ref{en.corr} and \ref{app.cycles} prove that the maximum power scales as $\pi_*=\mathcal{O}\big(\frac{s\,V^2}{L_z}\big)$ and the efficiency as $\eta_*=\eta_{\textnormal{rev}}+\mathcal{O}(s\,V^0)$.
 The factor $s\ll1$ has been introduced in order to remain in the perturbative regime, when the optimal times in equation \eqref{tau.max} scale as the relaxation times $\bar\theta=\mathcal{O}(L_z/V)$, as discussed above.

-In the classical limit, the condition \eqref{class}, that reads $\mathcal{N}\simeq z_{\textnormal{cl}}V$ with small fugacity $z_{\textnormal{cl}}=e^{\beta\mu_{\textnormal{cl}}}\ll1$ for ideal gases (see Appendices \ref{app.class} and \ref{app.ideal}), affects the above scalings.
+In the classical limit, the condition \eqref{class}, that reads $\mathcal{N}\simeq z_{\textnormal{cl}}V/\lambda_T^3$ with small fugacity $z_{\textnormal{cl}}=e^{\beta\mu_{\textnormal{cl}}}\ll1$ for ideal gases (see appendices \ref{app.class} and \ref{app.ideal}), affects the above scalings.
 In particular, the optimal time from equation \eqref{tau.max} is $\tau_{\textnormal{class}}=\mathcal{O}\big(\frac{L_z}{V}|\ln z_{\textnormal{cl}}|\big)$, the maximum power is $\pi_{\textnormal{class}}=\mathcal{O}\big(\frac{z_{\textnormal{cl}}\,V^2}{|\ln z_{\textnormal{cl}}|L_z}\big)$, and the efficiency at maximum power reads $\eta_{\textnormal{class}}=\mathcal{O}(z_{\textnormal{cl}})$.

-Reminding that, in the cycles discussed in Section \ref{engines}, $\eta_{\textnormal{rev}}$ is finite and approaches one close to BEC transitions, the quantum regime even without BECs exhibits much higher efficiency than the classical limit and larger power if $s>z_{\textnormal{cl}}/|\ln z_{\textnormal{cl}}|$.
+In the cycles discussed in section \ref{engines}, $\eta_{\textnormal{rev}}$ is finite and approaches one close to BEC transitions, and thus the quantum regime even without BECs exhibits much higher efficiency than the classical limit and larger power if $s>z_{\textnormal{cl}}/|\ln z_{\textnormal{cl}}|$.